 - Zig-Zag Layout: Ideal for eCommerce emails.
 It alternates image and text placement (left-right-left), guiding readers’ eyes through your content.

-- Column Layout: Column wise layout is good at presenting information packed emails like email newsletters.
+- Column layout: Column wise layout is good at presenting information packed emails like email newsletters.
 It presents information in a clutter free and clear layout.

 - F-Pattern: People’s eyes naturally scan digital content in an F-shaped pattern.
 In the F-pattern layout, readers scan across the top line first, then down the left side, occasionally glancing across again if something grabs their attention.